MistralBSM: Leveraging Mistral-7B for Vehicular Networks Misbehavior Detection: Background

 \section{Background}

-\subsection{Vehicular communication models}
+\subsection{Vehicular Communication Models}

-V2X communications encompass a variety of technologies facilitating real-time information exchange between vehicles and their surroundings, thereby enhancing road safety, and traffic efficiency.
-Figure \ref{fig:typesV2X} provides an overview of the different types.
+V2X communications encompass various technologies facilitating real-time information exchange between vehicles and their surroundings, thereby enhancing road safety, and traffic efficiency.
+Fig.\ref{fig:typesV2X} provides an overview of the different types.

 V2V communication involves vehicles equipped with network modules, called onboard units, enabling them to exchange data concerning their position, speed, heading, and acceleration.
 This type of communication aims to prevent accidents by facilitating situational awareness among vehicles.